mirrox1337/qtarget/EXAMPLES.md

 # Examples

 ## AddBoxZone / Job Check
-This is an example from our police resource.
-The resource defines a BoxZone around a clipboard in the `gabz_mrpd` MLO.
+This is another example from our police resource.
+It utilizes both the `required_item` parameter and `canInteract()` function.
-It's a simple set-up, we provide a unique name, define its center point with the vector3, define a length and a width, and then we define some options; the unique name again, the heading of the box, a bool to display a debug poly, and the height of the zone.

 Then, in the actual options themselves,  we define 'police' as our required job.